awslabs/aws-systems-manager/CONTRIBUTING.md

-# Contributing to the AWS Systems Manager repo
+# Contributing to the AWS Systems Manager repository
-Contributions to the repo should be made via GitHub pull requests and discussed using GitHub issues.
+Contributions to the repository should be made under the [Community folder](https://github.com/awslabs/amazon-ssm/tree/master/Community) via GitHub pull requests and discussed using GitHub issues.

 ## What can you contribute?
 Examples of contributions include (but not limited to):